 Out-powered militarily, a surprisingly well-organised resistance movement kept up the fight for independence during the occupation.
 This was only achieved in tumultuous fashion from 1999 when a UN-supervised referendum was held.
 Indonesia tried to undermine this but still a vast majority voted for independence.
 The response was a vicious militia assault that left most of the country's infrastructure destroyed, countless houses torched and thousands dead.
 It was only stopped after a UN military intervention that East Timor gained independence in 2002.
 The UN ended its peacekeeping mission and left the country in 2012.
 Since then, despite continuing problems with infrastructure and poverty, Timorese people are very hopeful for the future.

 In terms of tourism, East Timor is pretty much off-the-map.
 The small number of foreigners in the country are mostly involved in aid and development work or Chinese people running small businesses; only very few people visit the island purely for tourism as yet.
 When I landed at Dili airport, I was one of only two foreigners.
-The immigration officers were so bored, I was taken inside and asked the exact same questions by three different officers.
+The immigration officer took me inside, I was asked the exact same questions by three different officers.

 Large parts of Dili had to be rebuilt after the destructive chaos of 1999.
 The capital city doesn't exactly boast a pretty cityscape, it has the character of a bland sprawl of functional buildings, punctuated occasionally by grander-looking ones.
 The setting, along the coast and against the backdrop of steep hills, however, is quite pretty.
 Dili beach is beautifully clean with incredible sunsets.
 Walking around Dili gives you a weird mixture of off-the-beaten-track calm and at the same time an outposty, end-of-the-road and far-from-civilisation kind of feeling.
 The locals will often presume you are one of the aid workers.
 But let them know you're a tourist and they will warm and treat you like family.
 In terms of getting around, there are individually coloured and numbered micro-lets (minivans) combining to provide what is essentially Dili's main form of public transport.

 Dili ➜ Maubisse